+There is also a mantra for Sun Salute B. Surya Namaskar B is said to benefit the heart-when a beginner first starts practicing sun salute b they find themselves quickly winded, but if you keep with it you will get a stronger and a more cardiovascular-ly fit heart from practicing them giving you a strong heart.

+The Rig Veda states that whoever is suffering from heart trouble will find their trouble eliminated if they practice Surya Namaskar B. This is because the surya namaskar b mantra destroys the inner enemies (which if left to manifest will become our outer enemies).
+The Vedas describe 6 poisons that surround the spiritual heart, recitation of this mantra helps to rid these poisons from our body.
+They are:

+Desire (kama)

+Anger (krodha)

+Greed (Lobha)

 Delusion (moha)

 Pride (mada)

 Jealousy (matsarya)

-According to the Rig Veda by removing these poisons from our body heart disease will disappear.
+So the Rig Veda states that by removing these poisons from our body heart disease will disappear.

-The mantra for surya namaskar B is long and complicated, instead I focus my attention on breathing around your heart while holding down dog.
-I focus on having my breath totally encompass my heart, front to back,

-side to side, top to bottom, keeping the heart area open and allowing prana to circulate around the heart.
+The mantra for surya namaskar b is long and complicated, instead focus your attention on breathing around your heart while holding down dog.
+I focus on having my breath totally encompass my heart, front to back, side to side, top to bottom, keeping the heart area open and allowing prana to circulate around the heart.
 Remember this is more dhyana (meditation) than an actual recitation.

-As you begin your practice with sun salutes focus your attention on these mediations, and on your breath-it is important to keep your inhales and exhales the same length as this promotes body and mind equilibrium.
+So as you begin your practice with sun salutes focus your attention on these mediations, and on your breath-it is important to keep your inhales and exhales the same length as this promotes body and mind equilibrium.
 This also sets your intension for your practice and helps develop the awareness in our practice that reduces the risk of injury while connecting our body, mind. and breath at the start, which helps us maintain that connection throughout our entire practice.

 According to the sages-the first duty is to take care of the body which is the means to the pursuit of spiritual life.
 Sedentary lifestyle leads to pain.
 The practice of Surya Namaskara cures this affliction; sun salutes lead to greater health, creativity, and productivity.

-Sun Salutes from the Inside Out for the body Along with waking us up!
-The sun Salutes improve our respiratory system, activates our digestive system, and promotes heart health.
+Benefits: